 Tip 1: Book quickly for the best deals

-Find the cheapest tickets by planning ahead, most cheaper advance tickets are made available by train companies 12 weeks in advance of departure.
-Demand for these advance tickets can be high so the quicker you purchase them the better.
-If you're unable to book ahead you could find these tickets available up to 1 hour before you leave but it is best to book ahead if you can.
+Find the cheapest tickets by planning ahead; most cheaper advance tickets are made available by train companies 12 weeks before departure.
+Demand for these tickets can be high; the quicker you buy them, the better.
+If you can't book ahead, you could find these tickets available up to 1 hour before you leave, but it is best to book as early as you can.

 Tip 2: Avoid paying booking fees

-There are many ticket retailers who charge booking fees and for using your credit card.
+Many ticket retailers charge booking and card fees.
 At Split My Fare we do neither and only charge a small 10% of any savings we make you by splitting your ticket.
-If we don't find you a split fare then there's no charge.
+If we don't find you a split fare, then there's no charge.

-There is no guarantee that your train will always get you to your destinations on time but if it is delayed you could be entitled to claim a refund.
+There is no guarantee that your train will always get you to your destination on time; if there is a delay, you could be entitled to claim a refund.
 Check with the train operating company you are travelling with what their policy is to see if you can claim using the Delay Repay scheme.
-You might be eligible for a full or partial refund for as small as a 15 minute delay and you can claim this compensation through the company your travelled with.
+You might be eligible for a full or partial refund for as small as a 15-minute delay; you can claim this compensation through the operator.

 Tip 4: Off-peak tickets cost less

-As the price of tickets is based on the demand for them, a good way to save money is to stay away from busy times of day and if possible also stick to quieter routes to your destination.
-Avoid travelling at weekendsand during holidays to help find cheaper train tickets to Plymouth.
+As demand dictates the price of tickets, an excellent way to save money is to stay away from busy times of the day; if possible stick to quieter routes to get to your destination.
+Avoid travelling at weekends and during holidays to help find cheaper train tickets to Plymouth.